HF

 to hardware.
 A comprehensive user's guide together with example application

-files are provided with the code.
+files is provided with the code.

-Test results have been made
+Tests have been made using

 Performance: